StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/case-timelines/delete-custom-event-timeline.md

 <!-- md:license Gold --> <!-- md:license Platinum -->

-This topic provides step-by-step instructions for deleting a custom event from a [case timeline](about-case-timelines.md) in TheHive.
+Delete a custom event from a [case timeline](about-case-timelines.md) in TheHive when it's no longer relevant or was added incorrectly.

 <h2>Procedure</h2>